Maryland Assault Laws

 Arrested on an Assault Charge in Maryland?
 Fight Back With a Tough Defense Lawyer on Your Side

-A charge of Assault in Maryland is a very serious matter, and if convicted you can be sentenced to significant jail time.
+A charge of Assault is a very serious matter, and if convicted you can be sentenced to significant jail time.

 You need top legal advice from the best Maryland criminal defense lawyer you can find, to look for every opportunity in your defense.